 When it comes to deciding on the best tube feed routine for you or the person you care for, your dietitian will talk about options with you.
 There are three ways that the tube feed can be given:

-Combination of both: A combination of these routines can be chosen based on a number of factors, for example, giving you or the one you care for more flexibility.
+Combination of both: A combination of these routines can be chosen based on a number of factors.
+For example, you or the one you care for may use a continuous feeding method overnight and then use a squeezable bolus pouch during the day to provide more flexibility around your daily routine.

 Always talk to your dietitian/doctor first before changing the feeding routine as they can help choose the optimal way of feeding for you or the one you care for.